Modern Slavery Statement

 Further steps

 Accord will continue to review and improve its practices to identify and eliminate potential modern slavery or human trafficking from our business, which includes further development of our Third-Party Risk Management Framework.
+Accord’s senior leadership will continue governing the implementation of mechanisms for continuous monitoring and improvement of the adherence to the modern slavery legislation and best practice.

 Reporting and investigating concerns